ariefitriadin/simplicom/README.md

 - orchestrator service
 - Order Service
 - Product Service
-- User Service
-- Payment Service
-- Shipping Service
+- Shop Service
-- Notification Service
+- Warehouse Service
+... tbd

 Note this repo is still in progress, the main goal is to learn and practice the saga pattern with golang and temporal,